JakkuSakura/unidef/README_SHLL.md

 - codegen requires an external tool, and writing such tool involves much work

 The ideal solution is this language, which specialize the interpreter against the declarative business logic during comptime, to achieve the best performance just like template

+Our goal is a simple high-level language that gives you confident of high-level real zero cost abstraction

+## Implementation

+The frontend is implemented with scala 3 compiler, including lexing, parsing, type inference.
+The language is then optimized and transpiled into a target language(scala/rust), very like Haxe, but with experimental support for optimization.

+The language aims to provide multiple language frontend and multiple language backend.

 ## Effects and Contexts
 https://boats.gitlab.io/blog/post/the-problem-of-effects/